dkluis/TVMaze-Management/README.md

 # TVMaze-Management
 ### Purpose:

 Created for myself.
-The system is based on TVMaze and extracts all info necessary necessary to manage my setup and also updates my personal data in TVMaze.
+The system is based on TVMaze and extracts all info necessary to manage my setup and also updates my personal data in TVMaze.
 I use the publicly as well as the premium ($38/Year) TVMaze APIs.

 The general steps have been as follows: